-- stated the village as their first choice.
+- would need to be in the range of £200- 250,000.
+The lack of genuinely affordable housing in the village has had an effect on the demographic, in particular with younger people having to move away because of affordability. - The PC thus has concerns that a discounted market price might still be out of the reach of most local people trying to buy their first home, and welcomed the applicant's commitment, made at the Public meeting on 6th January 202110, to work with the Housing Officer in an effort to ensure the affordable houses are affordable for local people.
+The Housing Officer confirmed in January 2023 that there are 10 applicants who have stated Norton St Philip as an area of preference, but none have stated the village as their first choice.
 8 applicants have Norton St Phillip as their second preference, and 2 applicants have put the village as their third preference. - The Housing Officer set out the Council's approach to Affordable Housing in NSP in an email to the Planning Officer in March 2023.
 This is included in this comment as an Appendix.
 From this email it would appear that affordable housing is to be provided by means of an off site contribution.
 The PC wishes to bring forward Exception Sites for affordable housing targeted at local people; this is included as a Policy in the draft Neighbourhood Plan, currently at the Regulation 14 stage. - The PC welcomes the proposed housing mix, with the majority of the houses being 2 or 3 bedrooms.
 This would go some way to redress the balance of recent development, which has been heavily weighted to 4/5 bedroom houses.
 Notwithstanding this, 2 bed new build houses in the village are currently on the market for sale at £625,000. - Viability of Village School.
-The Planning Statement claims that "this scale of development is considered by the Council to be necessary to sustain the village school.".
+The Planning Statement claims that "the primary school is not at capacity and the number of pupils on the roll is likely to fall over the next 5 years".
 The school (which is a First school, not a Primary) is currently at near capacity.
 The recent Ofsted report rated the school "Good" in all categories except Personal Development which was rated "Outstanding".
-The intake for 2023 is 50% oversubscribed.
+The intake for 2023 is 30% oversubscribed.
 The PC rejects any suggestion that the school "continues to be at risk from falling pupil forecasts". - New Footpaths.
 The village already has many footpaths which criss-cross the village and are well used.
-Notwithstanding the development proposed, there is no need for further footpaths. - The economic benefit to the shop and local businesses would be limited. - MUGA and Allotments.
+Notwithstanding the development proposed, there is no need for further footpaths. - MUGA and Allotments.
 The applicant states that the permitted MUGA and allotments will be delivered as part of the development.
 This is the fifth time the applicant has proposed these benefits- as part of 2013/2052, 2019/2976, 2020/2053, 2022/1522 and for this application.
 The 2015 Appeal Inspector noted that "The provision of the MUGA would be a social benefit of the developments proposed in that it would also be accessible to existing residents."
 However a 2015 village survey completed by over 50% of village households showed practically no support for the provision of a MUGA and allotments as shown by the result below: